pbaja/SensorsHub/readme.md

 If you want to change default server port from 80 to anything else, edit `config.json` and restart service using:
 `sudo systemctl restart sensorshub.service`

+If you want to change directory/rename it after installation, just rerun install.sh to update service.

 ## Screenshots
 #### Home page
 ![Home page](http://i.imgur.com/gNqCmVM.png)